-December 1974, already three years now that I worked as a diver for the small diving company from Antwerp (see: Stupid Diver).
-We were only five divers there, boss included plus two tenders, which meant many dives a week during which I have learned quite a lot of things.
+December 1974, it had been three years now that I had worked as a diver for the small diving company in Antwerp (see: Stupid Diver).
+We were only five divers there, the boss included plus two tenders, which meant many dives a week during which I have learned quite a lot of things.

-In those days, there were very few companies specialized in this type of activity, and only two or three of them had a staff of employees divers, the company from Brussels where I had started my commercial diver’s career and the one where I worked today.
+In those days, there were very few companies specialized in this type of activity, and only two or three of them had a staff of full-time divers, the company in Brussels where I had started my commercial diving career and the one where I worked today.

-These two companies were specialized in civil engineering works and most Belgian divers were very well used to this type of work.
-However, since two to three years, offshore divers demand kept growing and many divers were leaving the Brussels firm to try this adventure.
+These two companies were specialized in civil engineering works and most Belgian divers were very well-accustomed to this type of work.
+However, for the last two or three years offshore diving demand had growing and many divers were leaving the Brussels firm to try this adventure.

 This situation made my boss smile, because indirectly, this brought us back a few contracts that our competitor could no longer honor due to lack of staff.

-On Tuesday, December 25, Christmas day, I received a phone call around three o'clock in the afternoon from a guy who presented himself as the Director of a recruitment company which was looking for experienced commercial divers for offshore projects, and that as such, he absolutely wanted to see me the same day.
+On Tuesday, December 25, Christmas Day, I received a phone call around three o'clock in the afternoon from a guy who introduced himself as the Director of a recruitment company.
+He was looking for experienced commercial divers for offshore projects, and that as such, he absolutely wanted to see me the same day.

-Kindly, I replied that today was a holiday, but it didn't cure and wanted to see me immediately.
-As a result, an hour later I was in his office on the ninth floor of a building on the Louise Avenue.
-There I fell nose to nose with René, one of my colleagues who was actually also working for the same company as me.
+Kindly, I replied that today was a holiday, but he didn't care and wanted to see me immediately.
+As a result, an hour later I was in his office on the ninth floor of a building on Avenue Louise.
+There I came nose to nose with René, one of my colleagues who was actually also working for the same company as me.

-After the usual banalities he entered immediately in the heart of the subject, and explained us that he had himself been diving for COMEX, but that he very quickly had discovered that the European offshore diving world sorely lacked experienced divers knowing how to work under water in difficult conditions.
-And thus he had made up his mind to rob maximum divers from the Belgian and French civil engineering diving companies, for which these working conditions were commonplace.
+After the usual banalities he got immediately in the heart of the subject, and explained us that he had himself been diving for COMEX, but that he very quickly had discovered that the European offshore diving world sorely lacked experienced divers who knew how to work under water in difficult conditions.
+And thus he had made up his mind to recruit as many divers as possible from the Belgian and French civil engineering diving companies, for which these working conditions were commonplace.

-As a result in his quest for skilled workers he fell upon us through other co-workers.
+As a result in his quest for skilled workers he had found us through other co-workers.

 During our interview, he explained us what offshore diving was.

-Everything he told us about this job fascinated me because like many young diver, I was attracted by deep diving.
-On the other hand, what bothered me a bit in its description was the length of the projects which as Michel said was a month in the North Sea, and two months in the other parts of the world.
+Everything he told us about this job fascinated me because like many young divers, I was attracted by deep diving.
+On the other hand, what bothered me a bit in its description was the length of the projects which as Michel said were a month in the North Sea, and two months in the other parts of the world.

-At the time I still was a relatively newlywed, and was therefore quite worried to leave my little young and pretty woman at the hands of all these males looking for a prey.
+At the time I still was relatively newly married, and was therefore quite worried about leaving my little young and pretty woman at the hands of all these males looking for a prey.
 Seeing my embarrassment, Michel trying to persuade me, started immediately on the financial aspect of this kind of work and asked me.

-- How much do you win at the moment?
+- How much do you earn at the moment?

 - So much!
 I replied.